Agrius cingulata (Fabricius, 1775)

 Photograph copyright: Merrill A. Peterson

-Agrias cingulata is a very large moth (FW length 40–58 mm; wingspan 95–120 mm) with bright pink spots on the body that is a very rare stray from the south in our area.
+Agrias cingulata is a very large moth (FW length 40–58 mm; wingspan 95–120 mm) that is a very rare stray from the south in our area.
+The bright pink spots on the body clearly distinguish this species from other sphinx moths in the region.
 The forewings are long, narrow, pointed, and have a slight sickle-shape.
 They are strongly mottled gray and brown, darkest in the median area and near the outer margin.
-Two long black dashes are present in the median area posterior to the discal spot and several more are located on the distal wing.
+Two long, black dashes are present in the median area posterior to the discal spot and several more are located on the distal forewing.
 The antemedial and postmedial lines are black, double.
 The antemedial line is convex lateral on the anterior wing.
-The postmedial line is biconcave with curved segments on the anterior and posterior halve of the wing.
+The postmedial line is biconcave with curved segments on the anterior and posterior half of the forewing.
 The subterminal line is black, irregular and incomplete.
 The discal spot is relatively small, outlined in black and filled with pale gray or white.
 The hindwing has a psychedelic pattern of curved and wavy black bands on a bright fuschia pink base and powdery gray margin.
 The head and thorax are powdery brown and gray.
 The abdomen is robust, taperering posteriorly, with bright pink and black bands on each segment and gray and brown dorsal stripe.
 The eyes are very large and the antenna is white, club-like.

 The larvae are all stout with a horn at the end of the abdomen and a pair of prominent stripes on the face, but there are a few different color forms.
 One form has a pale tan background heavily stippled in dark brown, dorsolateral stripes and highlighted spiracles.
 The other two forms are greenish and appear very smooth with seven pairs of dorsolateral stripes and prominently marked spiracles.
 One of these forms has brown spiracles surrounded by black and highlighted in white, the other has a paler background and only has faint markings.
 The brown form is often a 4th or 5th instar of one of the green forms but not all green forms will end up brown.